reslp/reproducibility-workshop/day-1/data-organization-and-git.rst

 Stage and commit.
 Why two steps?
 --------------------------------

-Let us quickly recapitualte what we have learn so far about working with git.
+Let us quickly recapitualte what we have learned so far about working with git.
 A typical git workflow would look like this:

-	1. Make stanges to your file.
+	1. Make changes to your file.
 	2. Add the file to your staging area with :bash:`git add`.
 	3. Commit your staged file using :bash:`git commit` and use an informative commit message.

 It is sometimes considered confusing that git uses this two-part workflow with staging and commiting.
 Why is it necessary to stage files first and how does git know that a file should be part of a commit?
 The answer to this question is that you can also combine changes of multiple files into a single commit.
 This makes sense, since you may be working on different things simultaneously or changes for one aspect of your project requires modifying multiple files.
 In this case you would probably want to group all changes together and only create a single commit.